-The Council will advise the First 5 Alameda County Commission and the Board of Supervisors on child care and early education program and policy issues for the purposes of this initiative.
+The Council advises the Board of Supervisors on child care and early education program and policy issues.
 California State Education Code mandates that the Council have equal representation from parents, child care and early education providers, as well as community and public agency representatives.
 The Council is already required to conduct a comprehensive needs assessment and plan every five years.
 Meetings are open to the public and subject to the Brown Act.